DaleFielding/b-boulder/README.md

     * Encountered no issues.
 * Pricing page
     * There were errors due to scope attributes being included with the td elements, with suggestion to include these on the th elements instead. <br>Fixed this by deleting the scope attributes from the td elements.
 Scope attributes were already included within the th elements.
-    * There were warnings due to table rows not being the same column count as the first rows, and an warning to say that the table section lacks a header.
-These issues were because I had tried to use the table header to span the title of the table. <br>Fixed this by removing the tr and th elements for the tables and replacing them with a H4 tags above the table.
+    * There were warnings due to table rows not being the same column count as the first rows, and a warning to say that the table section lacks a header.
+These issues were because I had tried to use the table header to span the title of the table. <br>Fixed this by removing the tr and th elements for the tables and replacing them with H4 tags above the tables.
 * External stylesheet (style.css)
-    * When putting in the page URI for the webpages Came up with 16 parsing errors relating to the bootstrap CDN.
+    * When putting in the page URI for the webpages it came up with 16 parsing errors relating to the bootstrap CDN.
     * However when using direct input and pasting in my external CSS file, there are no errors.<br>  There were however some warnings for the below:
         > URI : TextArea<br>
         > 214